kstar/adventures.github.io/docs/OR__Seven_nights_in_west_Texas.md

-Finally, here is a picture of Jimi, Steve, Scott and me taken on one of the days:
+Below is a picture of Jimi, Steve, Scott and me taken by Sanath on one of the days.
+Sanath, Scott and I had just returned from McDonald Observatory, where Dr. Steve Odewahn gave us an excellent tour of the Hobby-Eberley telescope and the Otto Struve 82-inch telescope and patiently answered our barrage of questions!

 ![Lowrey_Simha_Harrington_Gottlieb.jpg](assets/f29d45a0a6759c913bee40fdf6e0b58fa506652a.jpeg)